nextstrain/augur/docs/releases/migrating-v5-v6.md

 Currently, using command line arguments:

 * It is not possible to set the default view options using only command-line arguments in `export v2`.
-You can read more about the defaults (and how to change them using a config file) [here]().
+You can read more about the defaults (and how to change them using a config file) [here](#display-defaults).
 * When using `export v2` with only command-line arguments, every trait that's a coloring option and is either categorical or boolean will automatically be available to filter by.
-Find out how to specify what is a filter using a config file [here]().
+Find out how to specify what is a filter using a config file [here](#filters).

-<span style="color:red">TODO: Can't link to 'display_defaults' or 'filters' (in config section) because it's just bold, not a header!</span>

 ---
 ## Using a config file to customise the visualisation